jahson8/mixed-Messagegs/README.md

 ## General Info

-This project generates a simple random message to the console when run.
+This project generates a simple message to the console when executed.

 ## Technologies